willemsrb/simple-jta/README.md

 ### What is not supported?
 Because Simple JTA just implements the base requirements some features have been skipped:
 - Enlisting arbitrary (eg. not via the Simple JTA datasource or connection factory adapters) XA resources (`javax.transaction.Transaction#enlistResource`) is not supported.
-- Transaction suspension (`javax.transaction.TransactionManager#suspend` and `javax.transaction.TransactionManager#resume`) is not supported
 - Nested transactions (`javax.transaction.TransactionManager#begin` when another transaction is already started) are not supported
 - JMS (durable) connection consumers (`javax.jms.Connection#createConnectionConsumer` and `javax.jms.Connection#createDurableConnectionConsumer`) are not supported